 Since its founding, and with increasing confidence and with growing resources, Con Brio has transitioned from in-house amateur and semi-professional soloists, to exclusively professional soloists, to world-class professional soloists.
 Audience and chorus alike were enthralled by Mihae Lee's electrifying piano performance in the Beethoven Choral Fantasia in 2016.
-Continuing this tradition of excellence, Con Brio welcomes back internationally acclaimed soprano Patricia Schuman for its 20th Anniversary Gala Concert April 23, 2017.
+Continuing this tradition of excellence, Con Brio welcomed back internationally acclaimed soprano Patricia Schuman for its 20th Anniversary Gala Concert on April 23, 2017, performing Beethoven Mass in C, and the magnificent Easter Hymn from Cavalleria Rusticana.